jadijadi/lpic1book/content/1094_configure_client_side_dns.md

 127.0.0.1 facebook.com
 ```

-And then point my browser to facebook.com, my computer will try to open a webserver on 127.0.0.1 instead of the real IP of Facebook.
+And then point my browser to facebook.com, my computer will try to connect to the webserver on 127.0.0.1 instead of the real IP of Facebook.

 ### getent